-Collections law is one of several areas in which the attorneys at MIRAGEAS & AVERY, LLC specialize, both inside and outside of the construction industry.
+Collections law is one of several areas in which the attorneys at MIRAGEAS & AVERY specialize, both inside and outside of the construction industry.

 On both public and private construction projects, there are certain remedies available to contractors for collecting timely payment.
 For example, the Massachusetts payment bond statute, M.G.L.
 Chapter 149, Section 29, specifically allows subcontractors and suppliers to collect attorney’s fees after being successful in court on a public payment bond claim.
 On private construction projects, the Massachusetts mechanics lien statute (M.G.L.
 Chapter 254) is available to secure payment.
 Additionally, the Massachusetts Prompt Payment Act came into effect in November of 2010 and is designed to assist contractors with submitting and collecting payment requisitions on medium-to-large scale private projects.

 There are other tools available for collection that are not limited to the area of construction, namely real estate attachments, trustee process (bank attachments) and equitable reach-and-apply actions.
 These tools allow for pre-judgment security, which can hasten the resolution of a case.
 Attorneys Mirageas and Avery are also adept at analyzing the business practices of corporate debtors in order to evaluate whether any of the corporation’s owners or related businesses may be liable to satisfy a claim against the corporation; or whether the corporation or its owners have engaged in any fraudulent transactions in order to render the corporation/individual “judgment-proof.”

 Areas of Focus

 - Attachments and Pre-Judgment Security

 - Fraudulent Conveyances